mse150s20/p2-kinetics/README.md

 The idaho_infections.csv file includes the number of infected people in Idaho and the number of days since the first recorded infection.

 # Software Requirements
 This code requires access to a commandline terminal and to have a github account to access the p2-kinetics repository and to be able to track and collaborate with other researchers on this topic.
 For this program to run, python must be installed on the local machine.
-To download Python go to terminal, type in the command line "apt-get install python".
+To download Python, go to terminal, type in the command line "apt-get install python".
 This will start downloading Python onto the local machine.
 It will ask a few permission questions and you will have to let it install Python onto the local machine.